Francagir-dev/Francagir-dev/README.md

  ## Tools
-I mainly work with Windows, but I know and am able to handle Linux.
+I mainly work with Windows, but I know and I am able to handle Linux.

 This are the tools I use on daily basis: